 \textbf{Conjecture 1.} \textit{The maximum MABK value achievable by quantum strategies that generate maximum randomness, i.e., strategies with $p(\bm{a}|\bm{0}) = 1/2^{N}, \ \forall \bm{a}$, is $m_{N}^{*}$.}

-The goal of \cref{conj:maxMerm} is to claim the analytical lower bound, $m_{N}^{*}$, on the maximum MABK value achievable whilst generating maximum randomness, is optimal, in the sense there exists no other set of quantum correlations with a higher MABK value achieving maximum randomness.
+\cref{conj:maxMerm} is that the analytical lower bound, $m_{N}^{*}$, on the maximum MABK value achievable whilst generating maximum randomness, is optimal, in the sense there no other set of quantum correlations exists with a higher MABK value while achieving maximum randomness.
 To justify this claim, we developed a numerical technique to upper bound the maximum MABK value of quantum correlations achieving maximum randomness, and checked this against the achievable lower bounds $m_{N}^{*}$.
 We found close agreement between our numerical calculations and the analytic lower bounds, modulo a small discrepancy which pushed the numerical values slightly below the analytical ones.
-Since the SDP being solved is a minimization, we judge this to be caused by numerical precision, and the accumulations of errors pushing the global optimum below its true value.
+Since the SDP being solved is a minimization, we judge this to be caused by numerical precision, and an accumulation of errors pushing the global optimum below its true value.
 A comparison between our analytical lower bound and the numerics can be found in \cref{tab:evidence}, and details of the numerical method can be found in \cref{app:numMethod}.
-We also remark that this conjecture was proven analytically for the $N=2$ case in \cite{WBC}.
+We also remark that this conjecture was proven analytically in the $N=2$ case in Ref.~\cite{WBC}.